 Regional community mental health centers (CMHCs) operate under the supervision of regional commissions appointed by county boards of supervisors comprising their respective service areas.
-The 14 CMHCs make available a range of community-based mental health, substance abuse, and in some regions, intellectual/developmental disabilities services.
+The 14 CMHCs make available a range of community-based mental health, substance use, and in some regions, intellectual/developmental disabilities services.
 CMHC governing authorities are considered regional and not state-level entities.
 DMH is responsible for certifying, monitoring, and assisting CMHCs.
-CMHCs are the primary service providers with whom DMH contracts to provide community-based mental health and substance abuse services.
+The CMHCs are the primary service providers of outpatient community-based services in the state to adults and children with mental illness, substance use, and intellectual and/or developmental disabilities

 Coahoma, Quitman, Tallahatchie, Tunica